-- Description: A description of the object. - Unique ID: The unique identifier automatically assigned to the object type at the time of creation. - Monogram: The letter(s) and color assigned to the object type. - Created By: The user who created the object. - Created On: The date the object was created. - Modified By: The name of the user who last modified the object. - Modified On: The date the object was late modified. - Workflow Status: The current state of the object. - Assessment Dimension: Adds read-only dimension data onto the form of objects that were referenced on an assessment.
+- Description: A description of the object. - Unique ID: The unique identifier automatically assigned to the object type at the time of creation. - Monogram: The letter(s) and color assigned to the object type. - Created By: The user who created the object. - Created On: The date the object was created, converted to the current user's time zone. - Modified By: The name of the user who last modified the object. - Modified On: The date the object was late modified, converted to the current user's time zone. - Workflow State: The current state of the object. - Location: The address and/or latitude and longitude coordinates of an object.
+See the Location section for more information on this property. - Assessment Dimension: Adds read-only dimension data onto the form of objects that were referenced on an assessment.
 If an object has not been referenced on an assessment, the property will be invisible.